hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 A bully score is a numeric value that increases the more a "nerd" is getting ignored.
 The more time that passes without putting a nerd's event into the ancestry of recent events, the higher the bully score is against that node.

-To compute the bully score against a node X, look at recent snapshot tipsets.
-Starting with the current snapshot and going backwards towards older snapshots, count the number of snapshots that need to be iterated over before an advancement in X's generation is observed.
-That count is the bully score against X.
+To compute the bully score against a node `X`, look at recent snapshot tipsets.
+Starting with the current snapshot and going backwards towards older snapshots, count the number of snapshots that need to be iterated over before an advancement in `X`'s generation is observed.
+That count is the bully score against `X`.

 In order to prevent nodes from being bullied too badly, it is important to periodically choose a nerdy event as an other parent, even if that choice of other parent does not improve the snapshot advancement score much.
 The exact